US Debt Ceiling and Its Current Status

 Debt Ceiling Crisis 2013

 In January 2013, Congress threatened not to raise the debt ceiling.
 It wanted to force the federal government to cut spending in the Fiscal Year 2013 budget.
-Its position was that one dollar of spending should be cut for every dollar the ceiling was raised.
-President Obama replied he would not negotiate since the debt was incurred to pay bills that Congress had already approved.
 Fortunately, better-than-expected revenues meant the debt ceiling debate was postponed until the fall.

 On October 1, 2013, the government shut down because Congress hadn't approved the funding bill.
 The Senate wouldn't approve a bill that defunded Obamacare.
 The House wouldn't approve a bill that funded it.
-Boehner announced he wouldn't raise the debt ceiling unless Democrats agreed to negotiate cuts in mandatory programs, such as Medicare, Medicaid, and Obamacare.
 At the last minute, the Senate and House agreed upon a deal to reopen the government and raise the debt ceiling.
-The Obama administration reported that this government shutdown cost 120,000 jobs and slowed economic growth by as much as 0.6 percent.
+The Obama administration reported that this government shutdown cost 120,000 jobs and slowed economic growth by as much as 0.6%.

 On October 17, 2013, Congress agreed to a deal that would let Treasury issue debt until February 7, 2014.